the temples at sangeh

 Visitors are not allowed to enter the temple area.
 Img: Idetrips

 Avoid wearing sunglasses, and be careful when using phones and cameras.
 It is also important not to harass or annoy the monkeys.
 If a monkey happens to steal, lure them with food.
-In exchange to retrieve the belonging back, or ask the guide for help.
+In exchange for retrieving the belongings back, or ask the guide for help.

 Hundred Years Old Nutmeg Trees

 Sangeh Monkey Forest area covers 14 hectares of a homogeneous protected forest.
 It consists of mainly nutmeg trees as tall as 50 meters.
-And it’s been around for hundreds of years old.
+And it’s been around for hundreds of years.
 Locals believe that these nutmeg trees cannot grow in other places in Bali except in Sangeh.

 kumbakarna statue at sangeh monkey forest

-The Kumbakarna statue, a giant from Hindu mythology.
+The Kumbakarna statue, is a giant from Hindu mythology.
 Img: Idetrips

 Apart from the nutmeg trees, there are 54 other varieties of plants here for botany enthusiasts to enjoy.
 Among them are Sandpaper (Tetracera scadens), Buni tree (Antidesma bunius), Cempaka tree (Michelia camphaka).